-CoA No. Condition Requirements Document Reference How Addressed C4 The following CEMP Sub-plans must be prepared in consultation with the relevant authorities identified for each CEMP Sub-plan and be consistent with the CEMP referred to in the EIS.
-This Plan Th de of This WMP has been prepared in accordance with this condition and describes how JHCPB propose to manage waste during construction of the Project.
-Required CEMP Sub- plan Relevant authority(s) and council(s) to be consulted for each CEMP Sub-plan i) Waste Management N/A C5 The CEMP Sub-plans must state how: state how: (a) the environmental performance outcomes identified in the EIS and SPIR as modified by these conditions will be achieved Section 2.3 Table 7 Annexure A This Plan was prepared in accordance with the environmental performance outcomes identified in the EIS and SPIR and is evidenced primarily in Section 2.3 and Table 7. (b) the mitigation measures identified in the EIS and SPIR as modified by these conditions will be implemented identified in the EIS and SPIR as s will be implemented Table 7 The implementation of waste management and mitigation measures identified in the EIS and SPIR are listed in Table 7. (c) the relevant terms of this approval will be complied with A Section 3.2 Annexure A Details regarding how JHCPB propose to comply with the relevant terms of approval are listed in this Table and in Annexure A.
+CoA No. Co ondit ion Requirements Document Reference How Addressed C4 The following CEMP Sub-plans must be prepared in consultation with the relevant authorities identified for each CEMP Sub-plan and be consistent with the CEMP referred to in the EIS. nt authorities identified for each This Plan This WMP has been prepared in accordance with this condition and describes how JHCPB propose to manage waste during construction of the Project.
+Required CEMP Sub- plan Relevant authority(s) and council(s) to be consulted for each CEMP Sub-plan i) Waste Management N/A C5 The CEMP Sub-plans must state how: (a) the environmental performance outcomes identified in the documents listed in Condition A1 as modified by these conditions will be achieved Section 2.3 Table 7 Annexure A This Plan was prepared in accordance with the environmental performance outcomes identified in the documents listed in Condition A1 and is evidenced primarily in Section 2.3 and Table 7. (b) the mitigation measures identified in the documents listed in Condition A1 as modified by these conditions will be implemented Table 7 The implementation of waste management and mitigation measures identified in the documents listed in Condition A1 are listed in Table 7. (c) the relevant terms of this approval will be complied with s approval will be complied with Section 3.2 Annexure A Details regarding how JHCPB propose to comply with the relevant terms of approval are listed in this Table and in Annexure A.

 CoA No. Condition Requirements Document Reference How Addressed (d) issues requiring management during construction (including cumulative impacts), as identified through ongoing environmental risk analysis, will be managed.
 Section 4.3 Table 7 Annexure A Aspects and Impacts Register (Appendix A2 of CEMP) Resource consumption issues requiring waste minimisation and management during construction of the Project have been identified through the EIS, SPIR and Environmental Risk Assessment Workshop.
 These issues including cumulative impacts have been detailed in Section 4.3 of this plan and Appendix A2, Aspects and Impacts Register of the CEMP.
 Environmental risk analysis will be ongoing and regularly reviewed in accordance with Section 3.9 to Section 3.13 of the CEMP to ensure effective management of waste.
 Mitigation and management measures for these issues are listed in Table 7.
 C6 The CEMP Sub-plans must be endorsed by the ER and then submitted to the Secretary for approval no later than one (1) month prior to the commencement of the construction activities to which they apply.
-CEMP Section 2.2 The WMP will be submitted to Department of Planning and Environment (DPE) for approval no later than one month prior to the commencement of the construction activities.
+CEMP Section 2.2 The WMP will be submitted to Department of Planning, Industry and Environment (DPE) for approval no later than one month prior to the commencement of the construction activities.
 C7 Any of the CEMP Sub-plans may be submitted to the Secretary along with, or subsequent to, the submission of the CEMP.
-CEMP Section 2.2 This Sub-plan will be submitted for approval to DPE.
+CEMP Section 2.2 This Sub-plan will be submitted for approval to DPIE.
 C8 Construction must not commence until the CEMP and all CEMP Sub-plans have been approved by the Secretary.
 The CEMP and CEMP Sub-plans, as approved by the Secretary, including any minor amendments approved by the ER, must be implemented for the duration of construction.
 Where the CSSI is being staged, construction of that stage is not to commence until the relevant CEMP and CEMP sub-plans have been endorsed by the ER and approved by the Secretary.
-CEMP Section 2.2 Construction will not commence until the CEMP and all CEMP Sub- plans have been approved by DPE.
+CEMP Section 2.2 Construction will not commence until the CEMP and all CEMP Sub- plans have been approved by DPIE.